chgebhardt/picam_sync_neuro/README.md

 </p>

 - (Optional: Solder the LED circuit and BNC permanently to a breadboard)
-  *Be careful, you wont be able to see the 940nm LED blinking unless you image the LED with the NOIR Pi Cameras.
+  *Be careful, you won't be able to see the 940nm LED blinking unless you image the LED with the NOIR PiCameras.
 A voltmeter and/or Oscilloscope might come in handy too.*

 - Finally, place the breadboard such that the LED can be imaged with both Pi Cameras.

 3️⃣ Video Recording on both Pis:

 - VNC into both Pis
 - run [camera_preview.py](https://github.com/chgebhardt/picam_sync_neuro/blob/main/code/raspberry_pis/camera_preview.py) from within Thonny or a python editor of choice.
 You should be able to see the blinking LED.
+Stop the recording.
 - open a terminal in each Pi
 - then modify the config.yaml according your needs (has to be the same on both Pis):
   ```